fatmonky/cli-diary/README.md

 I will dogfood this app for a while, and make iterative tweaks and improvements to the project along the way.

+# Changelog
+- _30Dec24 1257hrs_: refactored codebase: main now very clean, while helper functions all put into a separate file.

 # TODOs
-- [ ] To refactor codebase: a lot of repetition
+- [x] To refactor codebase: a lot of repetition